Canoe vs. Kayak: Differences and Benefits You Need to Know

 Canoe vs. Kayak: Which One Is Better for Beginners?

-1. Dress for the water, not for the weather
+1. Dress for the water, not the weather.

-1. Paddle with your partner on opposite sides of the boat to avoid going in circles
+1. Paddle with a partner on opposite sides.

-4. Dress for the water, not for the weather
+4. Dress for the water, not the weather.

-5. Before you start paddling in deep waters, work on getting in and out of the canoe
+5. Practice getting in and out of the canoe.

 Canoe vs. Kayak: Which One Is More Family-Friendly?